 Article 6: Data and Research Outputs

 6.1.
-MEPA and MoH will make available the data necessary to conduct the demonstration projects.
+MEPA and MoIDPLHSA will make available the data necessary to conduct the demonstration projects.

 6.2.
-The involved research institutions, MEPA, MoH and ICARS will own the data generated.
+The involved research institutions, MEPA, MoIDPLHSA and ICARS will own the data generated.

 6.3.
 Research findings will be made publicly available for the wider global community under due consideration of the anonymity of participating institutions, stakeholders and individuals.
 Research findings may be published in relevant peer-reviewed national and international scientific journals after consultation between the Signatories.

 6.4.
 ICARS is allowed to use and communicate results globally, e.g. in meta-analyses, thereby contributing to the global response to AMR.
-Before publication, MEPA and MoH are allowed to comment on the material.
+Before publication, MEPA and MoIDPLHSA are allowed to comment on the material.

 6.5.
 Each project document will specify the data ownership rights mentioned in article 6.1.-6.4.